 Plausible is a lightweight, privacy-first web analytics tool.
 It tracks pageviews, referral sources, and basic engagement metrics without cookies.

-Best for: Sites that need simple traffic stats and nothing more.
+Best for: sites that need simple traffic stats and nothing more.
 If you don't need event tracking, funnels, or user-level analytics, Plausible keeps things minimal.

 - Under 1 KB script size